Study permits: Letters of acceptance (LOAs)

 • clear identification of the educational institution, normally confirmed through its letterhead;

-• for study in Quebec, the requirement of a Quebec Acceptance Certificate (CAQ);
+• for study in Quebec, the requirement of a Quebec Acceptance Certificate (CAQ)

-• where applicable, licensing information for private institutions normally confirmed through letterhead.
+• where applicable, licensing information for private institutions normally confirmed through letterhead

-Note: The family member of a foreign national who applies for a work or study permit from within Canada is not exempt from the requirement to obtain a LOA when applying for a study permit.
+Note: The family member of a foreign national who applies for a work or study permit from within Canada is not exempt from the requirement to obtain an LOA when applying for a study permit.

 When successful completion of a prerequisite course or program is required before admission into a program of study, the DLI may issue a conditional LOA to a foreign national.
 This letter should be submitted when the applicant applies to enter Canada as a temporary resident.